liamw1/oxibooru/doc/BENCHMARKS.md

     and image signature calculated in the reverse search so that they can be reused in the post creation query.
 Without this caching, oxibooru would perform about as well as szurubooru.
 There's probably still some room for improvement here.
-The runtime is a somewhat even split between the png decoding, the thumbnail creation, and the image signature creation.
+The runtime is a somewhat even split between the image decoding, the thumbnail creation, and the image signature creation.
 The first two are largely out of my control, but I may try playing around with vectorizing and/or multithreading the post signature creation at some point.